fivetran/terraform-provider-fivetran/docs/guides/schema_setup.md

 }
 ```

-Connector will be in paused state, but ready to sync.
+Connector will be in the paused state, but ready to sync.

 -> Connector should be **authorized** to be able to fetch schema from source.
 Set `run_setup_tests = "true"`.

 ## Set up connector schema config

-Let's define what exactly we want to sync using `fivetran_connector_schema_config` resource:
+Let's define what exactly we want to sync by using the `fivetran_connector_schema_config` resource:

 ```hcl
 resource "fivetran_connector_schema_config" "connector_schema" {